MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/synapse-readme.md

 ---
 title:
-keywords: Azure, python, SDK, API, azure-synapse, synapse ms.date: 03/31/2022 ms.topic: reference ms.devlang: python
+keywords: Azure, python, SDK, API, azure-synapse, synapse ms.date: 11/01/2024 ms.topic: reference ms.devlang: python
-ms.service: synapse-analytics
+ms.service: synapse
 ---
-# Microsoft Azure Synapse SDK for Python
+# Microsoft Azure SDK for Python

-This package was the Microsoft Azure Synapse bundle.

-It is deprecated.
+This package has been officially deprecated and will no longer be maintained after 2020-04-13.
+This package will only receive security fixes until 2020-04-13.
 Please install the service specific packages prefixed by azure-synapse needed for your application.

 The complete list of available packages can be found at: https://aka.ms/azsdk/python/all